Abdu1Sameer/SocialMediaDataAnalysis/README.md

 # Social Media Crisis Analysis

-This project focuses on extracting, analyzing, and visualizing social media posts related to mental health distress, substance use, and suicidality using data from Twitter/X and Reddit APIs.
+This Project focuses on extracting, analyzing, and visualizing social media posts related to mental health distress, substance use, and suicidality using data Reddit APIs.

 ## Key Features
 - Data Extraction & Preprocessing: Retrieves relevant posts and filters them based on high-risk keywords.